 The pandemic has not only created health, economic and societal difficulties; it’s also created a shift in many people’s mindsets!
 Long periods of fatigue, overwhelm, constant stress and the feeling of loss can alter your ability to maintain a positive attitude.

-Good and staying negative all the time can be, in itself, a state or demoralization.
+Going and staying negative all the time can be, in itself, a state of demoralization.

 Here are 11 simple things you can do to change how you view your world and develop a more optimistic mindset.